Skip to Content

 PhenomenonHow It Emerges

-Axial precessionEarth orbiting EARTH-WOBBLE-CENTER
+Axial precessionEarth orbiting its wobble center

-Inclination precessionPERIHELION-OF-EARTH orbiting the Sun
+Inclination precessionEarth’s perihelion point orbiting the Sun

 Perihelion precessionThe meeting frequency of the two motions